bufalobk/lambda-2-ecs-example/README.md

 # AWSLambda2ECSExample

 This is an implementation which converts a over-limit AWS lambda **JAVA** function to an ECS task while maintaining the invocation of the original AWS lambda function and preserving event data.

+In this example, the original lambda function which pushes notifications to an SNS topic will be converted to an ECS task using a wrapper.

 The new Lambda function will call ECS service API to run an ECS task that is equivalent to the original Lambda function.
 The event data of the Lambda function is passed to ECS task(s) as an environment variable as a JSON string.

-How about ECS instance that hosts the new ECS task?
-Would it incur any charge?
-The answer is yes.
-If the event that triggers your lambda function happens sporadically, You may configure launching the ECS instance only when the Lambda function is triggered and terminating it as soon as the ESC task is completed.
+If the event that triggers your lambda function happens sporadically, e.g., once per day, you may configure launching the ECS instance only when the Lambda function is triggered and terminating it as soon as the ESC task is completed.

 ## Configuration